 Will solar affect the value of my home?
 Likely, yes.
 There is strong evidence that solar PV positively impacts home value.
 A 2015 study from Berkeley Lab “Selling Into the Sun” [pdf] looked at 1000s of homes with and without solar electric and compared their sale price.
 Conclusion: solar PV increases value of home to the tune of $4 per Watt (e.g. $20,000 for a 5kW system)--but only when the solar system is owned (not leased).

 Is my home right for solar?
 Solar works best facing south, southwest, and southeast.
 There should be minimal shading from trees, buildings, chimneys and other obstacles, or the cause of the shading should be able to be mitigated.
 Shading can be measured exactly by a contractor, and that is a standard part of the site assessment process.
 Another possible consideration for installing solar is the condition of your roof.
 Roofs should typically have at least 7-10 years of life remaining in order for a new solar system to be located there.
 If you have a roof that is older than that or in poor condition, your contractor can help you get an estimate for replacing all or just part of the roof to enable the installation of a solar system.

 You can also install solar on the ground, or purchase solar through a solar farm.
-Solar can work for everyone.
+Solar can work for virtually everyone.

 Got Additional Questions and/or Ideas?

-Get in touch with Terry Carroll, Energy Educator at Cooperative Extension of Tompkins County, firstname.lastname@example.org, (607) 272-2292 ext.
-268
+Get in touch with Annalise Kukor, Energy Educator at Cooperative Extension of Tompkins County, firstname.lastname@example.org, (607) 272-2292

 The Solar Energy Industries Association has a number of guides for consumers on working with contractors, community solar, and leasing land to solar companies.